 What are termites?

 Termites are one of the few organisms able to digest cellulose found in wood and other plant materials and then turn it into a usable food source.
 The most common termite species that find their way into our Arizona homes and businesses are subterranean termites.
-These termites have high moisture needs and can become a problem on any property that provides them with moisture and wooden structures to feed their colony from.
-This species prefers decaying or water-damaged wood.
+These termites have a high moisture dependence and can become a problem on any property that provides them with moisture and wooden structures to feed on.
+Subterranean termites prefer decaying or water-damaged wood.

 Are termites dangerous?

-As a group, termites are responsible for causing more than five billion dollars in damages across the United States each year.
-They invade millions of structures where they cause extensive and costly damage.
-A subterranean termites infestation is difficult to identify because these insects travel into our homes without us noticing.
-It can take a homeowner months or years to discover a problem with termites, and by then, they have already caused damage to the home.
+As a group, termites invade millions of properties and are responsible for causing more than five billion dollars in damage across the U.S. every year.
+When termites invade a building, they can cause extensive and costly structural damage over time.
+A subterranean termite infestation is difficult to identify because these insects travel underground and enter our homes without us noticing.
+It can take homeowners months or even years to discover they have a problem with termites, and by then, they have already caused extensive damage.

 Why do I have a termite problem?

 Excess moisture in or around your home will attract termites, especially in Arizona, where our weather is hot and dry.
-As termites move through the soil, searching for food sources, it is very common for them to find their way into our homes and other structures through cracks in the foundation.
-Another way that termites become a problem inside our homes is after they move in through wooden structures on our home that are making direct contact with the ground, such as the following:
+As termites move through the soil searching for food sources, it is very common for them to find their way into our homes and other structures through cracks in the foundation.
+Another way that termites become a problem inside homes is after they move in using wooden structures on our home that make direct contact with the ground, such as the following:

 - Decks posts